 Using Digital Channels Like Search Engines, Websites, Social Media and Email to Grow Your Business

+Digital marketing is a key element of any modern insurance marketing strategy.
 In simple terms, digital marketing is the promotion of your business’ products or services through electronic media.
 The main difference between digital marketing and traditional marketing is that it is more easily monitored and measured.

 Good digital marketers arm themselves with data.
 They understand what consumers are looking at, what interests them, and the information they are most likely to act on.